belueg/customers-admin/README.md

 npm run serve
 ```

 ### This is important !!👀  Because it's not just another part of the default readme generated from VUE.
-You have to run this to start the "backend" server to see the data from the api:
+You have to run this to start the "backend" server to see the data from the api.
+But first >cd server
 ```
 npm run start
 ```